Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Results

 \item \textbf{Non sinus} ignores the non-linearity on the covariates in the location.

 \end{itemize}

 Figure~\ref{fig:s3:age} presents the fixed effect estimate associated with the age covariate.

 \paragraph{Non-linearity biases location fixed effects.} In this case, the misspecification of the functional form of age leads to a biased estimate of the effect of the covariate on the location model.
-As the scale relies on age and not a functional transformation, the scale model remains non-impacted.
+As the scale relies on age and not a functional transformation, the nonlinearity in the location model has little impact on the scale submodel.